HusseinReda/SysLibDetectorGem/README.md

 ### SysLibDetector gem
 Bug reports and pull requests are welcome on GitHub at https://github.com/HusseinReda/sys_lib_detector.
-The project is always welcoming for different contributions.
+The project is always welcoming for contributions.

 ## Future Plans